ART is a key part of achieving HIV+HEALTHY

 *Real-world data include observational studies, retrospective analyses, cohort studies, retrospective chart reviews, and real-life settings.
 Potential overlap between patient cohorts in real-world studies cannot be ruled out.

 TANGO is a Phase 3, noninferiority trial in virologically suppressed (HIV-1 RNA <50 copies/mL) adults with HIV-1 in which all participants were on a TCR and stable for >6 months.
 The proportion of participants with HIV-1 RNA ≥50 copies/mL at Week 48 (primary endpoint) was <1% vs <1% for the DOVATO (N=369) and TCR (N=372) arms, respectively (treatment difference: -0.3% [95% CI; -1.2%, 0.7%]).
-In TANGO, no treatment-emergent resistance was detected through Week 144.
-Only participants meeting CVW criteria (0 for DOVATO, 3 for TCR) were evaluated for treatment-emergent resistance.
+Patients in the TAF-containing regimen were switched to DOVATO at Week 148 if HIV-1 RNA <50 copies/mL (Late Switch).
+In TANGO, no treatment-emergent resistance was detected through Week 196.
+Only participants meeting CVW criteria (1 for DOVATO, 3 for TCR) were evaluated for treatment-emergent resistance.
 CVW was defined as HIV-1 RNA ≥50 copies/mL followed by a second consecutive HIV-1 RNA ≥200 copies/mL.
-The most common (≥0.5%) drug-related adverse events (Grades 2-5) in the DOVATO arm (n=369) and TCR arm (n=371), respectively, were insomnia (1%, 0), depression (<1%, <1%), constipation (<1%, <1%), weight increase (<1%, <1%), flatulence (<1%, 0), and nausea (0, <1%).
-6% and 2% of participants, respectively, experienced adverse events that led to withdrawal.3,4,8
+At Week 144, the most common (≥0.5%) drug-related adverse events (Grades 2-5) in the DOVATO arm (n=369) and TCR arm (n=371), respectively, were insomnia (1%, 0), depression (<1%, <1%), constipation (<1%, <1%), weight increase (<1%, <1%), flatulence (<1%, 0), and nausea (0, <1%).
+6% and 2% of participants, respectively, experienced adverse events that led to withdrawal.
+At Week 196 among patients who switched to DOVATO at Week 1 (Early Switch), 6% experienced at least one Grade 2-5 drug-related AE.
+For these Early-Switch patients, the most common drug-related AEs (≥2%) measured at Week 196 were weight increase (2%) and insomnia (2%).
+7% experienced an AE leading to withdrawal at Week 196.3,4,8

 One adult men representing treatment-naïve patients One adult men representing treatment-naïve patients